 Knowing the cultural differences of teenagers can help you understand friends who are of a different ethnicity.
 With this understanding, you won't run the risk of being disrespectful.
-You'll also know if you are misunderstanding your friend's behavior when it seems like he/she is being offensive.
+You'll also know if you're misunderstanding your friend's behavior.

 Family comes first in the Hispanic culture.
-Teenagers stay close to home and have a stronger commitment to their parents than many American teens do.
-While Hispanic families enforce dependence on each other, American families encourage their children and teenagers to be independent.
+Teenagers stay close to home and have a stronger commitment to their parents.
+While Hispanic families are very dependent on each other, American families encourage their children and teenagers to be independent.

 Since some Hispanic teens have such a strong tie to their family, they may show a similar commitment to their boyfriend/girlfriend.
 However, if the family does not approve of the relationship, the Hispanic teenager may be more apt to break it off out of respect for his/her family.